 The museum’s store is a treasure trove of fun and educational gifts for the little scientist in all of us and one of the best places in Utah to find unique jewelry created by local artisans and based on Navajo and Shoshone tribal designs.

 The museum’s cafe is known for offering locally sourced ingredients in a stunning setting.
 Goods from local purveyors Stoneground Bakery and Silver Bean Coffee Company among others punctuate an excellent breakfast and lunch menu, including gluten-free, vegan, and vegetarian options.
 Don’t miss the famous iced Dinosaur cookies for a post-museum treat.

-Special events happen regularly at the museum, so check the events calendar for information about science movie nights, architecture tours, lectures, and more, including the popular NHMU After Dark events.
+Public programs happen regularly at the museum, so check the events calendar for information about craft nights, lectures, highlights tours, scientists in the spotlight, and more.

 If you have an event of your own in mind, the Natural History Museum’s various spaces, from the main grand hall (known simply as “Canyon”) to the Sky Terrace, are available for gatherings, weddings, receptions, corporate events, and more.
 Get details about renting the museum here.